As I like to say, women of today and women of biblical times have more in common that we might realize.

 Jesus stopped at a well in Samaria and proclaimed himself the Messiah to a lone woman.

 Using just a little imagination, we can surmise that friends used the well to check in with each other before starting their day of work —much as many of us do with our social media sites today.
-They reported good news—who was betrothed, who with child.
+Maybe they even made a plan to go at the same time so they could have something to look forward to each morning before they started their many chores.
+Surely, they were eager to tell friends any good news they had—who was betrothed, who with child.
 They asked for prayers for aging parents or sick children.
 They mourned with each other or rejoiced.